cypress-io/cypress-documentation/source/ja/guides/references/error-messages.md

 Because `cy` commands are asynchronous and are queued to be run later, it doesn't make sense to return anything else.

-For convenience, you can also simply omit any return value or return `undefined` and Cypress will not error.
+For convenience, you can also omit any return value or return `undefined` and Cypress will not error.

 In versions before {% url "`0.20.0`" changelog %} of Cypress we automatically detected this and forced the `cy` commands to be returned.
 To make things less magical and clearer, we are now throwing an error.